• Skip to main content

 Tips for Security and Safe-keeping of your Website and Online Accounts Secure

 • Backups are NOT optional!
-You should have your own licensed copy of BackupBuddy (affiliate) or other reliable complete backup system like VaultPress and have your backups stored OFF your hosting.
-BackupBuddy offers free off-site storage.
+Backup systems/plugins like VaultPress or Updraft keep your backups stored OFF your hosting.
 If you have an Amazon S3 account, you can have backups sent to both.
 It is against terms of service to store backups on hosting and for security purposes, you want your backups off-site.
-BackupBuddy also includes Sucuri free scanner too!
-Seriously, if you can’t invest in the yearly payment for BackupBuddy, it will cost you a lot more in the long run if you lose your entire site.

 • Secure Your WordPress Site and Backup TipsPasswords for WordPress websites and all online accounts.
 If it’s easy for you to remember, it’s easier for a hacker.
 Change your password quarterly and make it strong.
 You can use this online password generator.

 • Do not send log-in and password information by email.
-Ideally, you’re sending that information to your virtual assistant or web designer/developer who uses a project management system like Basecamp, or Dropbox.
+Ideally, you’re sending that information to your virtual assistant or web designer/developer who uses a project management system like Freedcamp, or Dropbox.
 All sites that have an SSL certificate start with https://.
 “SSL” (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.

 • Password Manager.
 A password manager stores passwords encrypted, requiring the user to create a master password; a single, ideally very strong password.
-Two popular password managers are LastPass and Dashlane.
+Two popular password managers are LastPass and 1Password.
 Tip: Do NOT use the same passwords on all sites you access (banking, website, social media, et cetera).
 If you do, it’s like giving everyone you meet a key to your home!

 • Admin Users.
 If you add new users, never ever use admin as a username, it’s the first thing hackers try to exploit.

 • Updates.
 If you’re maintaining your own WordPress website, it’s imperative you check weekly for plugin updates or set WordFence to alert you.
-I use WordFence on all websites I build; it’s easy to set up and works.

 • Keyboard Mouse on Word BackgroundAnti-virus and security software.
 If you are on the internet and have no anti-virus software installed, stop what you are doing and get it now!
 I use Norton 360; if you don’t want to pay for a premium software, AVG offers a free edition.